Last updated on December 15th, 2022

 Social Media Is Superficial

 What is funny is that I feel like I have been analyzing social media a lot as I had a lot of trouble with this media.
 For instance, I used to be addicted to looking at my numbers all the time.
-I used to wonder why one photo would get 600 views and why another photo would only get 100.
+I wondered why one photo would get 600 views and why another photo would get only 100.
 Later, I thought that it was due to algorithms.
-I now know that when I put a picture of my face, I get a lot more likes than when I put a picture of a poster of a show, I’m going to or a show where I’m going to perform myself.
+I now know that when I put aesthetic anime pfp (pic for profile), I get a lot more likes than when I put a picture of a poster of a show I’m going to or a show where I’m going to perform myself.
 And it’s superficial.
-It is hard to accept how superficial social media can be, but that’s how it works.
+It’s hard to accept how superficial social media can be, but that’s how it works.

 Challenges Women Face